-The separation of the positions of CEO and chair is also very common in Canada, and increasingly advocated by different stakeholders.
-Director term limits and mandatory retirement policies also continue to attract the attention of Canadian regulators, proxy advisory firms and shareholder advocacy groups, like the Canadian Coalition for Good Governance ("CCGG"), that are focused on maximizing board accountability.
+The separation of the positions of CEO and chair is also very common in Canada and advocated by different stakeholders.
+Director term limits and mandatory retirement policies, now also the subject of Canada's comply-or-explain regime, continue to attract the attention of proxy advisory firms and shareholder advocacy groups that focus on maximizing board accountability.
+It is also common for public companies to have in place skills or competency matrices and robust assessment programs as part of their ongoing review of board composition and effectiveness, as well as nominating and succession planning policies.